zenml-io/zenml/docs/book/developer-guide/class-based-api.md

 ---
-description: Use the Class Based API for Steps and Pipelines
+description: Use the class-based API for Steps and Pipelines.
 ---

-# Class Based API
+# Class-based API

 The class-based ZenML API is defined by the base classes BaseStep and BasePipeline.
 You'll be subclassing these instead of using the `step` and `pipeline` decorators that you have used in the previous sections.
 These interfaces allow our users to maintain a higher level of control while they are creating a step definition and using it within the context of a pipeline.

-We'll be using the code for the [Chapter on Runtiem COnfiguration](#configure-at-runtime) as a point of comparison.
+We'll be using the code for the [Chapter on Runtime Configuration](#configure-at-runtime) as a point of comparison.

 ### Subclassing the BaseStep